We’re now at Story #3, entitled Horse of Daydreams, from my book, Go West or Go Weird. Today’s installment is Part 1 of 4.

 I had a stepfather who was a jockey.
 His name was Britt Layton.
-You probably never heard of him, but he was a rising athletic star on the track, back in the 1950’s and 60’s.
-And off the track he gained minor fame, playing a bit part as a jockey in the movie, Riding High, starring Bing Crosby.
+You probably never heard of him, but he was a rising athletic star on the track, back in the 1940s, and a falling star in the ’50s.
+And off the track he played an uncredited bit part as a jockey in the 1950 movie, Riding High, starring Bing Crosby.

 He reached for the bottle and held on tight, riding it as high as he ever rode a two-year-old.
 He became a washed up, pathetic alcoholic, eventually sliding down from the bottle and into a rehab facility for dipsomaniac former jockeys.

 He recovered briefly from his alcoholism, long enough to marry my mother.
-But a few months later he returned to the bottle.
-My mom divorced him and he ended up back in rehab, where he died a few years later.
+But a few months later he returned to the bottle, and my mom had the marriage quickly annulled.
+He died, probably from the effects of alcoholism, a the age of 60.

 So not only will horses hurt you, but they’ll also ruin your livelihood, drive you to drinking, break up your family, and eventually send you to your grave.

 And yet, I have some very fond memories of horses.
 My sister taught me how to ride, after she learned from Britt.
-And at eleven years old, I was helping out at a riding stable Britt owned.
+And at eleven years old I was helping out at a riding stable where Britt was employed.
 Those are some of my favorite childhood memories.

 When I was in my twenties and thirties, I was a dreamy idealist.
 And I had a lazy bone in my body as big as a Clydsedale.
 But I had to eat, and my sister was kind enough to employ me from time-to-time as a ranchhand.
 I mucked many a corral for her, and became an expert with the manure fork and wheelbarrow.